A Single-Chain Backscatter Tag for Multi-Sensor Multiplexing: Related work

-\sssec{Customized Backscatter Sensor Interface:} Researchers have built general-purpose platforms capable of interfacing with off-the-shelf sensors.
-Early work, such as WISP~\cite{sample2008design}, uses an onboard micro-controller for programmability and an ADC for sensor data acquisition.
-However, these digital components are power hungry, causing WISP to consume over $1 mW$ even when supporting only a single sensor.
-While recent studies~\cite{ranganathan2018rf,wang2022ultra,sample2008design,na2023leggiero,zhang2016hitchhike,zhang2017freerider,bhat2024zensetag,abedi2020witag} offloaded computation-intensive signal processing to the reader to reduce power consumption, they still support only a single sensor per tag, increasing spatial and hardware overhead for multi-sensor applications.
-Instead, \sysname’s platform supports streaming multiple onboard sensors and consumes less than $1.36 \sim 2.32 mW$ while interfacing with 5 sensors, and its ASIC design consumes just 25.56 µW.
+\sssec{Backscatter Sensor Interface:} Researchers have built custom backscatter tags that interface with off-the-shelf sensors.
+WISP~\cite{sample2008design} uses an onboard micro-controller for programmability and an ADC for data acquisition.
+However, these digital components are power-hungry, and WISP consumes over $1 mW$ even with a single sensor.
+While recent studies~\cite{ranganathan2018rf,wang2022ultra,sample2008design,na2023leggiero,bhat2024zensetag,abedi2020witag} reduce tag power by offloading computation-intensive digital signal processing to the reader, they still support only one sensor per tag.
+Deploying several single-sensor tags at one site increases physical footprint and hardware overhead, and tight spacing induces mutual coupling among nearby tag antennas, which is undesirable for applications that require multiple co-located sensors.
+Instead, \sysname's tag concurrently streams multiple onboard sensors and consumes less than $2.32 mW$ while multiplexing 5 sensors, and its ASIC design consumes just $25.56\mu W$.

-\sssec{Multi-Sensor Backscatter:} Simultaneous multi-sensor data acquisition are essential in many complex monitoring tasks, such as soil nutrient evaluation~\cite{dang2022iotree,wang2024soilcares}, plant stress monitoring~\cite{lee2023abaxial,ang2024decoding,yin2024plant,lu2020multimodal}, and human health tracking~\cite{laput2017synthetic}.
-For example, as suggested in ~\cite{lu2020multimodal}, integrating multiple sensors to concurrently capture humidity, temperature, and optical data enhances plant stress assessment.
-While recent backscatter-based body sensing work~\cite{mandal2010lowpowerbodysensor} supports simultaneous multi-sensor readings, it is limited to detecting spike events and is specifically designed for monitoring signals with spike-like features (e.g., Phonocardiogram (PCG) and Phonocardiogram (PPG)).
-Additionally, microphone array backscatter (M.A.B)~\cite{zhao2021microphone} explores multi-track audio transmission using backscatter but relies on time-division multiplexing (TDM) scheme to sequentially sample each track, causing $>5 \mu s$ inter-channel delay.
-Moreover, it requires a high-performance FPGA for logic control, driving system costs exceeding $500\$$.